 Sonic Corporation’s Sonolator high pressure homogenizers use no moving parts to create fine emulsions and dispersions with droplet sizes below 1 micron.
-A high-pressure positive displacement pump connected to the Sonolator forces liquid through a specially engineered orifice at local pressures up to 6,500 PSI.
-The fluid changes velocity dramatically over a very short distance and accelerates to over 300 ft/sec., creating high shear and turbulence within the process material.
+A high-pressure positive displacement pump connected to the Sonolator forces liquid through a specially engineered orifice at pressures to 6,500 PSI.
+The fluid changes velocity dramatically over a very short distance and accelerates to over 300 ft/sec, creating high shear and turbulence within the process material.
 Immediately thereafter, the solution impacts on a blade set in its path.
-Extreme hydrodynamic cavitation occurs as the solution flows over the blade, where aggressive and turbulent counter currents are formed.
+Extreme hydrodynamic cavitation occurs as the solution flows over the blade where aggressive and turbulent counter currents are formed.

 - High pressure stresses the fluid